Getting a Dyspraxia Diagnosis in the UK

 3️⃣ If you feel comfortable, speak to people who know you (e.g. family members, friends, colleagues and teachers) to also get opinions that can help you build a picture of your symptoms

-Once you've completed these steps, if you still believe your profile fits with dyspraxia traits and you want to get a diagnosis, you can explore the different routes to getting diagnosed.
+Once you've completed these steps, if you think your profile fits with dyspraxia traits and you want to get a diagnosis, you can explore the different routes to getting diagnosed.

 Consult your GP 👩⚕️